A Wild New Quantum Physics Experiment Suggests That Objective Reality May Not Exist After All

 As bizarre as it may sound, a new quantum physics experiment by physicists from Heriot-Watt University in Edinburgh has suggested that objective reality may not exist after all.
 While this idea was once only a theory, it has now been taken into the lab and tested.

-As Science Alert report, the new experiment has shown that in the world of quantum physics, two different people can witness the same event occurring and note different outcomes, and neither of these two perceived events may be incorrect.
+As Science Alert reports, the new experiment has shown that in the world of quantum physics, two different people can witness the same event occurring and note different outcomes, and neither of these two perceived events may be incorrect.

 The physicist Eugene Wigner was the first scientist to hit on this topic when he suggested back in 1961 that one of the odder thought experiments in quantum mechanics involved the idea that two individuals, in this case Wigner and Wigner’s friend, could observe two different realities, with neither individual technically being wrong.